 So what will health care look like in a state where federal subsidies are likely to stop flowing?
 It’s hard to say exactly what the impact will be, but it’s fairly certain that the individual insurance market will contract significantly, and possibly even disappear completely.

-Individual-market premiums will become unaffordably high for many Americans in the states that lack Obamacare’s generous subsidies (which average thousands of dollars per enrollee per year).
+Individual-market premiums will rise to unaffordable levels for many Americans in the states that lack Obamacare’s generous subsidies (which average thousands of dollars per enrollee per year).
 So then insurers will have to decide if it’s a good investment to continue offering policies on the individual market, a large proportion of which is the subsidized exchanges.
 Only 13 percent of exchange customers bought their policy without help from a subsidy in 2014 — plenty of people will be priced out of the market as soon as subsidies disappear.

 Moreover, higher prices will make purchasing insurance less attractive to young, healthy people, meaning they’ll be the ones more likely to drop out of the market.
 Conversely, people with preexisting conditions and older people are likely to try to afford the more-expensive coverage.

-That’s one way we get a real death spiral: Prices will rise until either overage is unaffordable or insurers simply stop offering it because they aren’t likely to profit.
+That’s one way we get real death spirals in a number of state insurance markets: Prices will rise until either overage is unaffordable or insurers simply stop offering it because they aren’t likely to profit.
 Obamacare does have measures, such as its risk corridors, to prevent such a cycle, but they would only be able to limit insurers’ losses to some extent.
 Moreover, the exchanges aren’t the entire individual market: There are unsubsidized consumers, millions of them, in all states who’ve bought Obamacare-compliant insurance without using the exchange’s subsidies.
 But even with them remaining in the market for the short term, the loss of all the subsidized customers from the exchanges would wreak havoc on insurance risk pools (which combine the non-exchange enrollees and the exchange enrollees).

 Even in the states without exchanges, those with employer coverage, Medicare, or Medicaid aren’t likely to be affected.
 But if a large number of people who are currently getting subsidies become uninsured, that’s a lot of people.